Swim with Akumal Turtles + Two Cenote Tours

 Our professional photographers team will come with you on the tour and get the best shots at these fantastic locations.

 Unfortunately, all 7 species of Sea Turtles are endangered.
 This is due to illegal poaching and pollution.
 In Mexico, turtles are protected since 1990.
 Fishing, hunting, or poaching turtles is now a Federal offense.

 - Most species visit Mexico

-Out of the 7 species of Sea Turtles that remain, 6 of them nest in Mexico.
+Out of the 7 species of sea turtles that remain, 6 of them nest in Mexico.

-- They are thousands of miles
+- They travel thousands of miles